anader123/compound-channels/README.md

 _Earn interest while sending payments off chain_

 ## Description
 cChannels are a series of payment channel contracts that support both Ether and ERC20 payments.
-When the funds are deposited into a cChannel, they are then locked into Compound and are constantly earning interest for the depositor, while spending the funds off chain.
-Users can directly add more funds to the contract or even borrow against different collateral types supported by Compound to fund their channel (Borrow DAI to fund a DAI channel against ETH).
+When the funds are deposited into a cChannel, they are then locked into Compound and are constantly earning interest for the depositor, while they are spending the funds off chain.
+Users can directly add more funds to the contract or even borrow against different collateral types supported by Compound to fund their channel (Borrow DAI against ETH to fund a DAI cChannel).

 ## Contract Addresses (Kovan)
 * Channel Factory: 0xC87a2Bc93dbFa4Fa0E0C34Bacfab09dF48F58403